coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_streaming_apache_kafka.md

 Amazon MSK offers a granular permissions model using Apache Kafka’s Access Control Lists (ACLs).
 This system specifies which applications can read from or write to particular topics, providing a secure and precise mechanism for access control.
 Access control settings follow this format:

 - **Principal P is [Allowed/Denied] Operation O From Host H on any Resource R matching ResourcePattern RP**

+By default, Amazon MSK sets `allow.everyone.if.no.acl.found` to `true`, meaning that if no ACLs are set on a resource, all principals have access to it.
+However, ACLs can be customized to restrict access, particularly useful in scenarios where security policies or microservice architectures demand strict isolation between services.

+For example, in cases where a microservice begins receiving unintended data from other services, ACLs can be configured to restrict access to each Amazon MSK topic, preventing unauthorized data access and ensuring a secure data flow for each microservice.